- PROPERTIES OF CERAMICS

 - Metals have the property of electrical conductivity, but ceramics do not conduct electricity.

-- Metals pass heat through them as they are thermal conductors, while ceramics does not allow heat to pass through them as they are thermal insulators.
+- Metals pass heat through them as they are thermal conductors, while ceramics do not allow heat to pass through them as they are thermal insulators.

 Examples of application of ceramics: